“So what you’re telling me,” Brian said, “is that eating a pint of Ben & Jerry’s Chocolate Chip Cookie Dough every night is screwing with my qi?”

 This is why acupuncturists will often tell you to stop putting ice in your beverages, or to cook your vegetables instead of eating them raw.

-According to TCM, sleep is a natural form of qigong that replenishes, harmonizes, and restores your qi.
+According to Chinese medicine, sleep is a natural form of qigong that replenishes, harmonizes, and restores your qi.

 If your’e not getting quality sleep, if you don’t wake up every morning feeling incredibly well rested, then you’ve got insomnia.